 Nonetheless, if you remember the relevant security information, then recovering the wallet is relatively straightforward, even if a device is lost or damaged.
 Recovery can be conducted with another Trezor, or with other wallets, such as Electrum or Mycelium.

 The Satoshi Labs website also provides a large amount of security information and is a valuable resource.
-The team behind the device has put tremendous efforts to ensure this wallet is as safe as possible.
+The team behind the device has put in tremendous effort to ensure this wallet is as safe as possible.

 Storing coins on Trezor is pretty straightforward, and this can be considered an accessible and user-friendly wallet.
 However, although this is a relatively straightforward process, it is crucial to store all cryptocurrencies carefully.

 As many investors choose to store their altcoins over a relatively long period, to achieve profits through price gains, it is vital to protect your coins from theft.
 Cryptocurrency wallets are essential in this regard, meaning that many different solutions have emerged.